MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-tracing-serial-lot-numbers.md

     This completes the preparation of data to demonstrate the Item Tracing and Find Entries features.

 ## <a name="tracing-from-usage-to-origin"></a>Tracing from Usage to Origin
  From the sales department, the quality controller knows that the returned racing bike, item 1002, has the serial number SN1.
 By using this basic information, he can determine where the finished racing bike was last used, in this case, on the sales shipment to Selangorian Ltd..
-Then, the quality controller must trace backward to the earliest origin to establish which lot number the faulty racing frame came from and which vendor supplied it.
+Then, the quality controller must trace backward to the earliest origin to establish which lot number the faulty racing frame came from and which supplier supplied it.

 ### <a name="to-determine-which-lot-included-the-faulty-frame-and-who-supplied-it"></a>To determine which lot included the faulty frame and who supplied it
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Tracing**, and then choose the related link.